pradeephubgit/appsignal-docs/source/front-end/installation.html.md

 title: "Installing AppSignal for JavaScript"
 ---

+Please follow the [installation guide](/guides/new-application.html) first, when adding a new application to AppSignal.

 ## Installation

 First, add the `@appsignal/javascript` package to your `package.json`.
 Then, run `yarn install`/`npm install`.
 You'll also need a Front-end error monitoring key from the ["Push and deploy" section](https://appsignal.com/redirect-to/app?to=info) of your App settings page.